helios-ag/FMElfinderBundle/README.md

 You will need library files to work with

-Below example of configuring flysystem
+Below example of configuring flysystem:

 ```yaml
 fm_elfinder:
     instances: